merdok/homebridge-miot/README.md

     - *value* - [optional] a fixed value which will be set to the property.
 When specified will create a stateless switch
     - *linkedProperty* - [optional] linked property used for status checking.
 Useful when control should only be possible when for example the device is on
     - *linkedPropertyValue* - [optional] the value of the linked property
+    - *config* - [optional] a configuration object, for details see below
 - `propertyMonitor` [optional]
 Allows to monitor any properties of your device. **Default: "" (not specified)**
   - Creates a light sensor to display numeric values.
 String values are logged